Hussein-Sbeiti/TryHackMe/IDE.md

 nc -lvnp 9001
 ```

-I caught the reverse shell and gained root.
+I caught a reverse shell and gained root.

 ---